LennartWinter/LennartWinter/README.md

 -  Student at [Curio](https://curio.nl/)

--  I build various tools and addons for applications I use such as my own [2b2w](https://github.com/D296433/2b2t-queue-waiter)
+-  I build various tools and addons for applications I use such as my own [Encryption tool](https://github.com/LennartWinter/Learning-encryption)

 -  I love writing Python, C and JavaScript